 However, carrying plants in international flights may require an advanced knowledge of the country regulations you are flying to.

-Traveling with plants on a plane to Europe will require you to present a phytosanitary (plant health), a certificate attesting that the plant is healthy and is free from certain specific pests.
+In the other hand traveling with plants on a plane to Europe will require you to present a phytosanitary (plant health), a certificate attesting that the plant is healthy and is free from certain specific pests.

 So before you head to the airport take a look at the country you’re traveling to and see what they say about bringing plants, some countries may have strict rules while others are mostly lenient about any kind of plants.